JuliaGPU/gitlab-ci/README.md

 The `CI_IMAGE_TAG` variable determines which Docker image will be used (see below).
 You should always include the `test.yml` file and define some `test` targets that extend from the `.test` recipes.
+Multiple of these recipes are
+provided: one for each supported version of Julia, a `:dev` version for the latest nightly, and `:source` if you need Julia built from source.

 This repository also provides some files to include that define concrete jobs: